vamenard/godfather-rockrobot/README.md

 3. Make sure your FN coords are configured correctly.
 (RIall.php).

-You dont have to configure all troop type for all hood at start, you can choose one troop and fewer hoods, as long as you alter the train ctl properly.
+You dont have to configure all troop types for all hoods at start, you can choose one troop and fewer hoods, as long as you alter the train ctl properly.

 - Gang farming